-The 7.8% decrease in dental net sales for the year ended December 26, 2020 includes a decrease of 7.6% in local currencies (8.0% decrease in internally generated revenue, partially offset by 0.4% growth from acquisitions) and a decrease of 0.2% related to foreign currency exchange.
-The 7.6% decrease in local currency sales was due to decreases in dental equipment sales and service revenues of 12.5%, all of which is attributable to a decrease in internally generated revenue and a decrease in dental consumable merchandise sales of 6.1% (6.5% decrease in internally generated revenue, partially offset by 0.4% growth from acquisitions).
-The COVID-19 pandemic adversely impacted our dental business beginning in mid-March of 2020 as many dental offices progressively closed or began seeing a limited number of patients, resulting in a decrease of 41.2% in second quarter dental revenues versus the same period in the prior year.
-However, in the second half of the year ended December 26, 2020, our dental sales began to improve as dental practices resumed activities and patient traffic increased.
-Global dental sales for the year ended December 26, 2020 benefited from sales of PPE and COVID-19 related products of approximately \$491 million, an increase of approximately 72% versus the prior year.
+The 27.6% increase in dental net sales consists of an increase of 25.2% in local currency revenue (20.7% increase in internally generated revenue and 4.5% growth from acquisitions) and an increase of 2.4% related to foreign currency exchange.
+The 25.2% increase in local currency sales was attributable to an increase in dental consumable merchandise revenue of 26.2% (20.6% increase in internally generated revenue and 5.6% growth from acquisitions), and an increase in dental equipment sales and service revenues of 21.9% (21.1% increase in internally generated revenue and 0.8% growth from acquisitions).
+The COVID-19 pandemic began to adversely impact our worldwide dental revenue beginning in mid-March of 2020 as many dental offices progressively closed or began seeing a limited number of patients.
+However, in the second half of the quarter ended June 27, 2020 and continuing through the year ended December 25, 2021, patient traffic stabilized and approached pre-pandemic levels.
+The growth in dental revenues reflects this recovery.
+Additionally, we estimate that global dental sales for the year ended December 25, 2021 of PPE and COVID-19 related products were approximately \$680.9 million, an estimated increase of 38.2% versus the prior year.
+Excluding PPE and COVID-19 related products, the estimated increase in internally generated local currency dental sales was 21.3%.

-The 21.6% increase in medical net sales for the year ended December 26, 2020 includes an increase of 21.6% local currency growth (20.7% increase in internally generated revenue and 0.9% growth from acquisitions).
-The COVID-19 pandemic adversely impacted our medical business beginning in mid-March of 2020, but not as significantly as our dental business as the decrease in second quarter medical revenues was only 11.2% versus the same period in the prior year.
-Our medical business rebounded strongly in the second half of the year in part due to continued strong sales of PPE, such as masks, gowns and face shields, and COVID-19 related products, such as diagnostic test kits.
-Global medical sales for the year ended December 26, 2020 benefited from sales of PPE and COVID-19 related products of approximately \$807 million, an increase of approximately 490% versus the prior year.
+The 16.6% increase in medical net sales is attributable to an increase of 16.5% in local currency growth (13.7% increase in internally generated revenue and 2.8% growth from acquisitions) and an increase of 0.1% related to foreign currency exchange.
+Our medical business has continued to have strong sales of PPE, such as masks, gowns and face shields, and other COVID-19 related products, such as diagnostic kits.
+Globally, we estimate our medical business recorded sales of approximately \$1,063.3 million of such PPE and other COVID-19 related products for the year ended December 25, 2021, an increase of approximately 31.8% compared to the prior year.
+Excluding PPE and other COVID-19 related products, the estimated increase in internally generated local currency medical sales was 8.7%.

-The 0.2% decrease in technology and value-added services net sales for the year ended December 26, 2020 includes a decrease of 0.3% local currency growth (3.2% decrease in internally generated revenue, partially offset by 2.9% growth from acquisitions) partially offset by an increase of 0.1% related to foreign currency exchange.
-The closure of dental and medical offices beginning in mid-March of 2020 due to the COVID-19 pandemic resulted in a decrease of 15.9% in second quarter technology and value-added services revenues versus the same period in the prior year.
-As dental and medical practice operations, resumed in the second half of the year, the trend for transactional software revenues improved as more patients visited practices worldwide.
+The 24.6% increase in technology and value-added services net sales is attributable to an increase of 23.5% in local currency revenue (13.0% increase in internally generated revenue and 10.5% growth from acquisitions) and 1.1% related to foreign currency exchange.
+The closure of dental and medical offices beginning in mid-March of 2020 due to the COVID-19 pandemic resulted in lower technology and value-added services revenues in 2020, especially in the second quarter of that year.
+The growth in revenues in 2021 reflects the recovery of activity approaching pre-pandemic levels in our practice management business, as well as strong financial services revenue, which benefitted from dental equipment sales growth.